pytest-docker-compose/pytest-docker-compose/README.rst

 This plugin has been tested against the following software:

-- Python 3.6
+- Python 3.6 and 3.5.
 - pytest 3.4 and 3.5.

-.. note:: This plugin is not compatible with Python 2.
+.. note:: This plugin is **not** compatible with Python 2.

 Installation